Are you thinking of starting an online store? Not sure whether you should use Shopify or WooCommerce?

 The disadvantage of Shopify is that you don’t have full control over everything.
 Your costs can go high with transaction fees, add-ons, and integrations.
 Your upgrade options are limited to select plans, and you cannot manage costs on a pay-as-you-grow basis.

-If you want something that’s completely hassle-free that has infinite scalability, then Shopify is the better platform for you.
+If you want something that’s completely hassle-free with infinite scalability, then Shopify is the better platform for you.

 1. How is WooCommerce different than Shopify?

-2. Which one is more popular Shopify vs WooCommerce?
+2. Which one is more popular, Shopify or WooCommerce?

 WooCommerce is the world’s most popular eCommerce platform.
-According to Builtwith, WooCommerce is used on 28% of top 1 million websites, followed by Shopify at 20%.
+According to BuiltWith, WooCommerce is used on 28% of the top 1 million websites, followed by Shopify at 20%.

 3. Can I use Shopify with WordPress?

-You can use Shopify Lite with WordPress by installing Shopify’s Buy Now button.
-This implementation will take users to Shopify cart to complete the checkout.
+You can use the Shopify Starter Plan with WordPress by installing Shopify’s Buy Now button.
+This implementation will take users to the Shopify cart to complete the checkout.

-However, its implementation would be a bit trickier and may not offer the best user experience.
-If you are using WordPress, then there are plugins like WPForms which allow you to accept payments online without installing a shopping cart plugin like WooCommerce.
+However, its implementation is a bit tricky and may not offer the best user experience.
+If you are using WordPress, then there are plugins like WPForms that allow you to accept payments online without installing a shopping cart plugin like WooCommerce.

 4. What are some alternatives to Shopify and WooCommerce?

-Shopify and WooCommerce are two top eCommerce platforms on the market.
+Shopify and WooCommerce are two of the top eCommerce platforms on the market.

-Ecommerce services that offer platforms as service like Shopify include BigCommerce, Squarespace, Wix, and more.
-WordPress plugins that you can use as WooCommerce alternative include MemberPress, WP Forms, Easy Digital Downloads, and more.
+eCommerce services that offer platforms as services like Shopify include BigCommerce, Squarespace, Wix, and more.
+WordPress plugins that you can use as WooCommerce alternatives include MemberPress, WPForms, Easy Digital Downloads, and more.

 5. Which eCommerce platform is more flexible?

 WooCommerce offers more flexibility due to its larger extensions library.
-It runs on top of WordPress so it can be used for blogging and a business website at the same time.
-Works with all email platforms like Constant Contact, Mailchimp, and more.
-You can easily optimize your website using SEO plugin like All in One SEO or Yoast SEO.
+It runs on top of WordPress, so it can be used for blogging and a business website at the same time.

-You also get more WooCommerce themes with free WordPress.org theme store.
-More importantly you can easily use tools to boost conversions and abandoned cart recovery.
+You also get more WooCommerce themes from the free WordPress.org theme store.
+More importantly, you can easily use tools to boost conversions and abandoned cart recovery.

-We hope this article helped you compare pros and cons of Shopify vs WooCommerce.
+We hope this article helped you compare the pros and cons of Shopify vs. WooCommerce.
 You may also want to see our guide on how to set up eCommerce tracking in WordPress and our expert picks of the best business phone services.